What Is Blog Design?

 A consistent design makes it easier for people to remember your blog.
 Which, considering how many blogs are out there, is super important.

-For example, at Backlinko, we use “Backlinko Green” on our blog’s homepage, about page and on every post.
+For example, at Backlinko, we use “Backlinko Green” across our whole site.

 And at AngelList, they use custom-illustrated blog post banners that all have the same look and feel.